Tips by IELTS examiner

-I was fortunate to meet a very special person, former IELTS examiner.
-He sent me an email and it was filled with GREAT tips, real inside information and, of course, I wasn’t going to keep them to myself :).
+I was fortunate to have met a very special person, a former IELTS examiner.
+He sent me an email and it was filled with GREAT tips, real insider information and, of course, I wasn’t going to keep all of that to myself :).

 IELTS Writing tips